verveschool/versel/content/essays/why-most-people-resist-growth.md

 The hard part is accepting that you cannot help someone who has not decided to change.

-You can share advice.
+You can offer every opportunity.

-Tools.

-Time.

-Chances.

-It does not matter.
+You cannot make the decision for them.

 Until they decide, everything sounds good and changes nothing.

-If you are leading a team or building something, stop pushing people who have not chosen to move.
+If you're leading a team or building something, stop pushing people who have not chosen to move.

 If they want it, help them.